xCodeFactor/URL-Shortener/README.md

 # URL-Shortener
-A url shortner built using Spring Boot and backed by Postgres DB.
+An url shortner built using Spring Boot and backed by Postgres DB.